yang0920colostate/AuAc/README.md

    ***YOU ARE ALL SET FOR RUNNING THIS MODULE***

 - Notes:
-   - You do not need to have `CUDA` installed in your operational system to use the pacakge
+   - You do not need to have `CUDA` installed in your operating system to use the package
    - The format of the "Input_Data" should be `ndarray` (click [here](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) to learn more about what is `ndarray`)